lin-tianyu/VISTA3D-Inference-Pipeline/README.md

 - Update 09/17/2024:
     1. solve environment issue;
     2. only need to load model once;
-    3. solve label conflict issue (small bowel -> intestine, lung lobes -> left/right lung)
+    3. solve label name conflict issue (small bowel -> intestine, other classes are fine);
+    4. add two classes: `lung_left` and `lung_right` (merged from their lobes), so will have `117 + 2 = 119` classes in total;
+    5. modify "label description" section to explain label name conflicts with Touchstone benchmark.
-    - TODO: add logger/resume from checkpoint feature
+    - TODO: add logger/resume from checkpoint feature.
+    - NOTE: second stage for inference on 7 other classes is deprecated temporarily.

 ## ⚙️ Requirement
 Using Python `venv` to build a virtual environment.